saltstack/salt-enhancement-proposals/0020-py-version-support.md

 Salt Contributors
 -----------------
+When a Python Version is dropped the contributor can now use new features in the lowest supported Python version.
+For example, f-strings were added in Python 3.6 so when our Python version support is updated to using >= Python 3.6 a contributor will be able to use f-strings now.

+A contributor will also need to be aware of what is deprecated and removed in all supported Python releases when making new contributions.
+For example, in the Python 3.8 release the `macpath` module was removed, so a contributor would need to ensure they do not write any new contributions using this module.

-When a Python Version is dropped any contributions will need to ensure they align with the the lowest supported Python version.
-These contributors can look at Python's Release Notes for details around what is added into a release or removed.
-For example for Python 3.6 https://docs.Python.org/3/whatsnew/3.6.html outlines some of the changes and removals added to this version.
+A contributor can look at Python's Release Notes for details around what is added into a release or removed.
+For example for Python 3.6
+https://docs.Python.org/3/whatsnew/3.6.html outlines some of the changes and removals added to this version.

 Salt User